My Exchange Year in The United States – A life in a Year

 I was introduced to Melita Hillman and Al Potter by my Program Coordinator Megan Young in July 2016 (ten days before my departure).
 I am very lucky and blessed to have such an amazing host family.
 They are the best people on earth and I see them as my real family.
 They are very adventurous, wonderful and warm people.
 They took me to kayaking, hiking, skydiving, and different restaurants.
 They did so many things for me that made my exchange experience more than perfect.
 They introduced me to their families.
 They showed me the markets, mosques and important places I needed throughout the program.
 I told them that I was very young when my father died.
 Believe or not they treated me like their own son.
 If I start thanking them every day, I can’t pay off.
 They are blessing of Allah on me.
 I am very thankful for their willingness to reach out and help me without asking for anything in return.
 I am always very amazed that how selflessly they accept students from other cultures into their home.
 They give us (students) bedroom, access to laundry, access to internet and access to everything in the house.
 They treat us like their real sons and daughters.
 They always give, give and give more.
 They just want the students to be succeeded in the program.
 Community College Initiative Program (CCI Program) is accomplishing their goals every year because of the support of host families.
 I will never imagine CCI program without a host family.
 Thank you Mom and Dad.

-Things I Am Glad I Did During My Exchange Program
+Things I Am Glad I Did During My Exchange Year

 1. Introducing my culture to Americans.
 The Community College Initiative Program (CCI Program) wants us to introduce our cultures in different events.
 The American people need a global awareness and understanding of other cultures so that they know the cultures differences of other parts of the world.